-The tuition for the MS Psychology program is the same as on campus in the Ph.D. program, only it is spread across two years.
-Because you are not using some of the campus facilities, the fees are less.
-For students beginning the program in the 2013-14 academic year, tuition costs are \$5,723 per quarter, plus a technology fee of \$366.
-During the first summer, only fees are charged.
-Therefore, total program cost is \$36,900, plus books, supplies, proctoring, and travel to Palo Alto University for the one-week Clinical Interviewing course during the first Summer of the two-year program.
-(Your Summer expenses can qualify for a student loan during the following Fall quarter, so save all receipts.)
+For students beginning the program in the 2014-15 academic year, tuition costs are \$5,981 per quarter, plus a fee of \$383.
+During the first summer, students are only charged fees.
+Therefore, total program cost is \$38,567, plus books, supplies, proctoring, and travel to Palo Alto University for the one-week Clinical Interviewing course during the first Summer of the two-year program.

-Based on our recently adopted tuition stabilization plan, once you are in the program your tuition and fees won't increase from the time you enter the program.
+Based on PAU's recently adopted tuition stabilization plan, once students start the program their tuition and fees remain the same.
 Please see the tuition and fee schedule on the PAU website for current year tuition and fee rates.

-What Do I Have to Do to Gain Acceptance into the Ph.
-D. program?
-The Distance Learning M.S. in Psychology program was developed in order to provide students who may have the ability to handle Ph.D.-level work at PAU with an opportunity to demonstrate that ability.
-It is our hope that every student who is admitted to the M.S. program will be successful in moving to the Ph.D.
+Acceptance into the Ph.D.
+Program

+The Distance Learning M.S.
+Psychology program was developed in order to provide students the opportunity to demonstrate their ability to handle Ph.D.-level work at PAU.
+It is PAU's hope that every student who is admitted to the M.S. program will be successful in continuing on to the Ph.D. program.